What is the City and Town approval process? How long will it take?

 Can the site be cleaned up to a level that allows safe residential and commercial uses?

 The property has a long industrial history and some contaminants remain.
-Unchained Properties, Emerson, and the DEC will be working on remediation and mitigation strategies for the site.
+Unchained Properties, Emerson, and the DEC continue to work on remediation and mitigation strategies for the site.
 After our initial testing however, we have determined with a certain level of confidence that the site can be cleaned to allow for residential use.
 We wouldn’t be purchasing the site if we believed that it couldn’t be done with the care needed to make it cleaner and better than it is today.
 In fact, remediation of properties with similar issues has occurred and will continue to take place without health concerns.
-Although we believe that it can be cleaned to allow for residential use, the State will make the final determination.
+Although we believe that it can be cleaned to allow for residential use, the State makes the final determination.

 You can login and receive the Chain Works District Phase I and II Environmental Reports HERE